 Task completion in an actual context includes performance based assessment.
 The ability to complete a task demonstrates the real capability of the children.
-The actual abilities, it is in line with the authentic terminology that is authentic assessment (actual assessment) or authentic performance (actual performance) (Nancy, 2001).
-If performance assessment or authentic assessment is used to understand how children relate or apply what they have learned, the learning experience provided must be authentic and meaningful as well.
+Performance assessment or authentic assessment is used to understand how children relate or apply what they have learned; the learning experience provided must be authentic and meaningful as well.
 When children are related to authentic learning, they are given the opportunity to link new information with the existing information while solving problems.

-To clarify the relevance of authentic learning and actual abilities of children, it is appropriate to refer to Kleinert et al. (2002) who stated the objectives of this approach is to allow children to show how they use what they know to represent https://doi.org/10.21833/ijaas.2017.03.022 learning in the form of product or performance.
+To clarify the relevance of authentic learning and actual abilities of children, it is appropriate to refer to Kleinert et al. (2002) who stated the objectives of this approach is to allow children to show how they use what they know to represent learning in the form of product or performance.
 In other words, by authentic learning, it has stimulated children to show their knowledge or true feelings of themselves.
-According Wehlage et al. (1996), authentic learning fosters knowledge construction and focuses on higher-order thinking.
+According to Wehlage et al. (1996), https://doi.org/10.21833/ijaas.2017.03.024 authentic learning fosters knowledge construction and focuses on higher-order thinking.
 The aim is to enhance knowledge level and construct new knowledge.
-To understand how children relate or apply what has been learned, the learning experience provided must be authentic and meaningful also.
-When a child is associated with authentic learning, they are given the opportunity to connect new information with existing information while solving the problem.
 Therefore, for children, opportunities provided through a variety of activities during assessment is intended to observe the level of existing knowledge and new experiences as well as new knowledge when aid granted during activity.